Optimal-Control-16-745/HW0_S24/README.md

 ## HW Instructions

-Fill out `Q1.ipynb` and `Q2.ipynb` and use print preview -> print -> save as PDF.
+Fill out `Q1.ipynb` and `Q2.ipynb`.

 ## Submission Instructions

-Submit on gradescope as a PDF.
+Use any method you like to export your jupyter notebook as a PDF (with all the cell outputs shown), and **submit on gradescope**.
+Here are some methods for creating this PDF: [https://mljar.com/blog/jupyter-notebook-pdf/](https://mljar.com/blog/jupyter-notebook-pdf/).